-An increasing number of students are involved in mentoring programmes within school designed to support students in Key Stage 3 and 4 who struggle to stay on top of their studies or who need someone closer to their own age to talk to about personal problems.
-Trained Sixth Form mentors give the value of their own experience whilst gaining key social and work skills themselves.
+An increasing number of students are involved in peer mentoring programmes within school designed to support students in Key Stage 3 and 4 who struggle to stay on top of their studies or who need someone closer to their own age to talk to about personal problems.
+Trained Sixth Form mentors and mental health first aiders give the value of their own experience whilst gaining key social and work skills themselves.

-Pathway Support At Prince Henry's
+Pathway Support at Prince Henry's